Risk management

 Description

-The degree of market acceptance for a new product or drug candidate depends on several factors, including the demonstration of clinical efficacy and safety, cost-effectiveness, convenience and ease of administration, potential advantages over alternative treatment methods, competition, and marketing and distribution support.
+The degree of market acceptance for a new product or drug candidate depends on several factors, including the demonstration of clinical efficacy and safety, cost-effectiveness, reimbursement/market access, convenience and ease of administration, potential advantages over alternative treatment methods, competition, and marketing and distribution support.
 If ALK’s new products, primarily tablets, fail to achieve market acceptance, this could have a significant influence on the company’s ability to generate revenue.
-Even if market acceptance of the tablets is successfully achieved, the extent of their acceptance could influence the company’s ability to fully deliver on its sales-growth targets for these products.
-While acceptance of tablets continues to increase in most markets, market acceptance remains a risk for ALK primarily in the USA.

 Price pressures mandated by authorities can have a significant impact on the company’s earnings capacity.
 In most of the countries in which ALK operates, prescription drugs are subject to reimbursement from, and price controls by, national authorities and healthcare providers.
 This often results in significant price differences between individual markets.
-Exceptionally, governments and national authorities may introduce economic measures that also affect the pricing and reimbursement of medicines, for example, because of the impact of COVID on healthcare budgets or because of a major economic downturn.
+Exceptionally, governments and national authorities may introduce economic measures that also affect the pricing and reimbursement of medicines, for example, because of a major economic downturn.

 Risk mitigation

-ALK closely monitors economic, market and regulatory developments as they relate to product pricing, along with the competitive situation and initiatives in all important markets, with the aim of appropriate risk mitigation.
+ALK closely monitors economic, market and regulatory developments as they relate to product pricing, along with the competitive situation and initiatives in all important markets.

-ALK regularly conducts extensive surveys of market conditions and similar factors and commits significant resources to providing information on its products to doctors and patients.
-Sales growth targets are set with a full understanding of the potential risks involved in successfully marketing any product and these are anticipated and managed so far as is possible.
-ALK continues its focus on market access strategy, especially in the USA, to make tablets a more attractive alternative for patients.
+ALK regularly conducts surveys of market conditions and commits significant resources to providing information on allergy treatment to doctors and patients.
+ALK continues its focus on market access strategies, especially in the USA and China.

-2021 movement: The impact of the risk is stable and has not changed from the year before
+2022 movement: The impact of the risk has increased compared to the year before

 Production and quality issues impacting product supply and patient safety